 Leading and transforming health care organisations

-Professor Michael D Fischer, Director of Centre for Sustainable HRM & Wellbeing and Professor of Organisational Behaviour and Leadership at Australian Catholic University, and Visiting Scholar at Saïd Business School, University of Oxford.
+Professor Michael D Fischer, Professor of Organisational Behaviour and Leadership at Australian Catholic University, and Visiting Scholar at Saïd Business School, University of Oxford.
 My research and teaching have a strong empirical focus on the practice-level microsociology of organisational change in research-intensive settings, especially healthcare.
 I specialise in ethnographic and comparative case studies to analyse 'backstage' dynamics of intersubjective relations, emotions and group politics, and their effects in shaping ideas, material practices, and organisational change.

 Trained as a business school social scientist and group analyst, I publish in top tier (Financial Times 'top 50' list and CABS 4*) international journals, including Accounting, Organizations and Society, Human Relations, Organization Studies, Public Administration, and Social Science & Medicine.
 I hold a PhD from Imperial College London, University of London.
 Learn more about my research >>